kshitijdshah99/MutliModal_RAG/README.md

 ## 🤝 Contributions

-We’d love to hear from you!
+I’d love to hear from you!
 Whether it’s bug fixes, feature suggestions, or new ideas, contributions are always welcome.
 Feel free to fork the repository, make your changes, and submit a pull request. ✨

 ---